 To start off, one needs the essentials.
 Whether you are going to see migratory birds in Georgia, bask in the glory of the Appalachian Mountains or feel the breeze of the Florida coastline, some essentials are not going to change.
 Here are five essential camping items every camper need in the South:

 Being in nature means going head to head with its residents.
-If you are going camping in the spring or summer, prepare for pesky mosquitoes.
+If you are going camping in the spring or summer, prepare for pesky mosquitoes and other bugs.
 Mosquitos are more venomous than snakebites and bear attacks due to the diseases they can carry, not to mention the itch and marks they leave on your skin.
 Mosquitos will more than likely swarm your campsite unless you have your insect repellent handy.
 There are many insect repellent options in the market, ranging from bug zappers to patches.
 However, if you are going to ask me, I’d prefer the one with high DEET.
 It is a chemical ingredient that acts like SPF and tells how long your protection will last.

 You don’t want to be stuck in a wet tent.
 Your phone may say that there is only a 10 percent chance of precipitation, but Mother Nature says otherwise, especially if you are camping high in the mountains or in the Florida swamp.

 To protect you from rain or fog, it is better to equip yourself with a waterproof tent.
 Fog settles down at night, which causes morning dew, and it can soak you.
 Waterproof tents not only protect you from getting wet, but also prevent you from getting too cold.
 At the same time, you can keep a portable toilet with you.
 No one wants to experience hypothermia in the middle of nowhere.